Caregivers Are the Lifeline

 Caregivers provide safety and comfort.
 We can be family, friends, volunteers or paid caregivers.
 We are a family caregiver if we provide one or more of the following:

 For assistance, Idaho’s six Area Agencies on Aging (AAAs) serve caregivers across the state.
-The AAAs provide services, help us plan for the future, and guide us to services in our local communities.
+The AAAs provide services, help us plan for the future, guide us to services in our local communities, and assist with self-care.

 To help with any questions, below, we can find links to services and supports that are specific to Caregivers, and to the right are Quick Tips that are updated periodically.